enigmalea/mod-handbook/Templates/Arlathan/Discord Promos.md

 # Arlathan Discord Ads

-Below are templates for ads we use for advertising various stages of the exchange in other DA Discords.
+Below are templates for ads we use for advertising various stages of the exchange in **other DA Discords**.
 We tend to update these general ads yearly and share in other DA Discords as appropriate.
 Please be sure to follow the Discord's rules for advertising.